nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 - Models Unloaded After Reboot
   - When the pod is restarted, K8s will not automatically load the models.
 Since models are deployed to *ai-engine* in explicit mode using MLFlow, we'd have to manually deploy them again using the [Model Deployment](#model-deployment) process.
+- AI Engine CPU Only Mode
+  - After a server restart, the ai-engine pod on k8s can start up before the gpu operator infrastructure is available, making it "think" there is no driver installed (i.e., CPU -only mode).
-- Improve Piepline Message Processing Rate
+- Improve Pipeline Message Processing Rate
   - Below settings need to be considered
     - Provide the workflow with the optimal number of threads (`—num threads`), as having more or fewer threads can have an impact on pipeline performance.
     - Consider adjusting `pipeline_batch_size` and `model_max_batch_size`